ShivanKaul/star-spec/draft-dss-star.md

 ### Configuration {#randomness-configuration}

-STAR clients are configured with a Randomness Server URI.
+STAR clients are configured with a Randomness Server URI and the Randomness Server public key `pkR`.
 Clients use this URI to send HTTP messages to the Randomness Server to complete the protocol.
 As an example, the Randomness Server URI might be https://randomness.example.

 The Randomness Server only needs to configure an OPRF key pair per epoch.
 This is done as follows:

 ~~~
 seed = random(32)
-(sk, pk) = DeriveKeyPair(seed, "STAR")
+(skR, pkR) = DeriveKeyPair(seed, "STAR")
 ~~~

 [[OPEN ISSUE: describe HTTP API configuration]]